westmany/avestruz/README.md

-[Atenção] Até a data: Sat May 21 23:57:04 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Sun May 22 01:36:40 UTC 2022, nenhum avestruz dominou o mundo!